Best Day Trips from New Orleans Under Three Hours

 Drive Time: 20 minutes

-A man prepared to drive a long causeway, one of the best day trips from New Orleans.
+A man prepared to drive a long causeway

-If you’re seeking short trips from New Orleans, taking a drive down the Lake Pontchartrain Causeway is an easy undertaking…unless you’re afraid of record-breaking bridges.
+If you’re seeking short trips from New Orleans, taking a drive down the Lake Pontchartrain Causeway is an easy undertaking.
+That’s unless you’re afraid of record-breaking bridges.

 I’m mostly kidding.
 It’s not as bad as many people say.
 I’ve got it all detailed in my guide to the Lake Pontchartrain Causeway